agamsol/SDK/README.md

 ## Libraries
 > Each library is responsible for doing a specific task related to a different topic (Eg. Checking wether a discord webhook URL works or not)

+## Change Log
+- Fixed a problem while using `--install-location`

+    If this parameter is defined and there is update available the SDK will try to pushed to the same file 2 times.

 ## Installation
 > A part of the SDK installation script is responsible for installing [CURL](https://curl.se/) this dependecy allows to download files on older versions of windows, the other parts are responsible to validate the file installed works and starting the SDK installation